St. Mary's Jacobite Soonoro Cathedral, Angamaly: The Seat of the Archdeacons

 George of Christ built this church following his election as the bishop of Palur in the diocesan assembly.
 This church is adorned by beautiful mural paintings, chandeliers and wooden carvings.
 In 1566, Chaldean Patriarch Abdisho IV Maron gave his accent to the election and appointed George of Christ as the bishop of Palur and coadjutor of the Archdiocese of Angamaly to ensure a successor to Metropolitan Abraham.
 However, the succession plan failed due to the death of the Archdeacon.
+Givargis of Christ and Parambil Thoma were entombed in this Church.